 1. Static stretching is holding any stretch at the greatest point of tension for anywhere from 15 to 60 seconds (ACSM, 2010).
 Since this kind of stretching is held in longer bouts, it should be done after a normal exercise routine when the muscles are warm to avoid injury.

-3. Dynamic stretching, also known as ballistic stretching, is short repetitive stretches only lasting for a couple of seconds (ACSM, 2010).
+2. Proprioceptive neuromuscular facilitation is the combination of holding a stretch for about 10 to 30 seconds and relaxing the stretch for 6 seconds and continuing to alternate this cycle (ACSM, 2010).3.
+Dynamic stretching, also known as ballistic stretching, is short repetitive stretches only lasting for a couple of seconds (ACSM, 2010).
 This is usually done before a work out to help warm up the muscles while also stretching them out.
 This type of stretching before exercise carries less risk than static stretching because you are not holding a “cold muscle” in a deep stretch for an extended amount of time.

 Finally, stretching is also a relaxing exercise that gives you time during your day to unwind and focus on yourself.
 It is calming, feels amazing, and just does your body all kinds of good.
 Enjoy stretching because it is like a treat for your muscles.